MMZK1526/doc-jan-haskell/README.md

 ## Test Suite

 Run `cabal test all` to run the test suites.
-The test suites before 2024 are made by myself, while later Haskell tests have their own test suites.
+The test suites before 2024 are made by myself, while later Haskell tests have their own test suites [^1].

+[^1]: While the older tests do have test cases, they are not provided in the template files.